Pediatric Preventive Guidelines:

 Use of Opioids from Multiple Providers (UOP) HEDIS®

-- Multiple prescribers: The proportion of members receiving prescriptions for opioids from four or more different prescribers during the measurement year
+- Multiple prescribers: The percentage of members receiving prescriptions for opioids from four or more different prescribers during the measurement year

-- Multiple pharmacies: The proportion of members receiving prescriptions for opioids from four or more different pharmacies during the measurement year
+- Multiple pharmacies: The percentage of members receiving prescriptions for opioids from four or more different pharmacies during the measurement year

-- Multiple prescribers and multiple pharmacies The proportion of members receiving prescriptions for opioids from four or more different prescribers and four or more different pharmacies during the measurement year
+- Multiple prescribers and multiple pharmacies The percentage of members receiving prescriptions for opioids from four or more different prescribers and four or more different pharmacies during the measurement year

 Risk of Continued Opioid Use (COU) HEDIS®